It’s not what you say out of your mouth that determines your life, it’s what you whisper to yourself that has the most power! – Robert Kiyosaki

 Your word must become your law.
 In other words, the promises you make to yourself you must keep.
 Promises kept help you create consistency, and you need consistency to build a healthy self-image.

 A person who doesn’t keep their word (the promises they make to themselves) is often the person who is heavily influenced/swayed by other people and their opinions.
 When you keep your word you are sending a strong message that you are running your life based on your own feelings and perspectives.
 You are not swayed by outside circumstances.
-This of course doesn’t mean you can’t change your mind.
+This, of course, doesn’t mean you can’t change your mind.
 But that “change of mind” must come from a decision you make from within that is not primarily based on external factors.
 That is when you know that you are the one in the driver’s seat of your life; that is when you know you are the captain of your own ship.

 Build Your Self-Image Upon Strong Foundations of Self-Worth

-Finally, a healthy self-image is built upon the strong foundations of a highly level of self-worth.
+Finally, a healthy self-image is built upon the strong foundations of a high level of self-worth.
 Self-worth is of course all about how much you value and regard yourself despite what others might say and/or despite unfavorable circumstances.
 When you have a high level of self-worth nothing shakes or phases you.
 Likewise, when you have a healthy self-image you don’t look to outside sources to define who you are.

 You and you alone create your own definition of who you are.
 You and you alone create the impression you have of yourself in each and every situation.
 Yes, you alone mold and shape the person you are today, and the person you become tomorrow.